AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    >[!NOTE]
    >
-   >If you copy an asset at the same location, AEM automatically generates a variation of the name.
-For example, if you copy an asset titled Square, AEM automatically generates the title for its copy as Square1.
+   >If you copy an asset at the same location, [!DNL Experience Manager] automatically generates a variation of the name.
+For example, if you copy an asset titled Square, [!DNL Experience Manager] automatically generates the title for its copy as Square1.

 1. Tap the **[!UICONTROL Paste]** asset icon from the toolbar: